-You're just a few steps away from a more streamlined, powerful, and flexible Puppet code delivery process.
-Ready to get started?
+Soon, you'll have a more streamlined, powerful, and flexible Puppet code delivery process.

 Part 1: Install Puppet Application Manager and deploy Continuous Delivery for PE

-First, use the main documentation to install Puppet Application Manager and then configure and deploy Continuous Delivery for PE.
+First, install Puppet Application Manager (PAM) and then configure and deploy Continuous Delivery for Puppet Enterprise (PE).

 Part 2: Create your user account and set up a workspace

-Think of a workspace like a neighborhood within the Continuous Delivery for Puppet Enterprise (PE) were a city, workspaces would be neighborhoods within that city.
+If Continuous Delivery for Puppet Enterprise (PE) were a city, workspaces would be neighborhoods within that city.
 Your workspace is where you store and access resources such as control repos, pipelines, and jobs.
-When you're ready to collaborate, you can invite the members of your team to join your workspace.
+When you're ready to collaborate, you can invite team members to join your workspace.

-- If you haven't already done so, navigate to the Continuous Delivery for PE web UI address you received at the end of the installation process in Step 1.
+If you have not done so already, navigate to the Continuous Delivery for PE web UI URL (

 Create your personal user account.